whatsapp icon

 Government of India’s National Clean Air Programme is a powerful step in acknowledging and resolving the problem of deteriorating air quality.
 It is a national-level strategy to tackle the country’s air pollution challenge, calling for a 20–30 percent reduction in particulate matter pollution by 2024.

 In 2020, the central government allocated approximately USD 1.7 billion to fight air pollution in 42 Indian cities that have a population of more than one million.
 This is conditional on these cities reducing their air pollution levels by 15 percent every year.
-It is the world’s first performance-based fiscal transfer funding programme for air quality management in cities.
+It is the world’s first performance-based fiscal transfer funding programme for air quality management in cities, focusing on effective remedies of air pollution to improve urban environments and public health.

 Parliament approved a law in August 2021 to establish the Commission of Air Quality Management for better coordination, research, identification, and resolution of problems related to air quality in the National Capital Region and adjoining areas.